dantaeyoung/GrasshopperChallenges/README.md

 ***

+### License / attribution / usage:

-The Grasshopper Challenges are licensed under [GPLv3](http://www.gnu.org/licenses/gpl-3.0.txt).
+The Grasshopper Challenges are licensed under a copyleft, [GPLv3](http://www.gnu.org/licenses/gpl-3.0.txt) license.
 Please feel free to use and to modify under its terms.
 I would also appreciate a note if you use this in a class/session/workshop, just to fulfill my curiosity!